qooxdoo/qooxdoo/documentation/manual/source/pages/development/skeletons.rst

   qooxdoo-%{version}-sdk/tool/bin/create-application.py --name=custom --type=mobile

-The following skeletons are available:
+The following skeletons are available (The application types are in fact all lower-case, but are capitalized in the following headings for better readability):

 .. _pages/development/skeletons#gui: